wacncontent/CustomizeTool/addCommentOutput/articles/cdn/cdn-serve-content-from-cdn-in-your-web-application.md

 <a name="upload"></a>
 ## Automate content upload from your ASP.NET application to your CDN endpoint ##

-If you want to easily upload all of the static content in your ASP.NET Web application to your CDN endpoint, or if your deploy your Web application using continuous delivery (for an example, see [Continuous Delivery for Cloud Services in <!-- deleted by customization Azure](/documentation/articles/cloud-services-dotnet-continuous-delivery)) --><!-- keep by customization: begin --> Azure](/documentation/articles/cloud-services/cloud-services-dotnet-continuous-delivery)) <!-- keep by customization: end -->, you can use Azure PowerShell to automate the synchronization of the latest content files to Azure blobs every time you deploy your Web application.
+If you want to easily upload all of the static content in your ASP.NET <!-- deleted by customization web site --><!-- keep by customization: begin --> Web Site <!-- keep by customization: end --> to your CDN endpoint, or if your deploy your <!-- deleted by customization web site --><!-- keep by customization: begin --> Web Site <!-- keep by customization: end --> using continuous delivery (for an example, see [Continuous Delivery for Cloud Services in <!-- deleted by customization Azure](/documentation/articles/cloud-services-dotnet-continuous-delivery)) --><!-- keep by customization: begin --> Azure](/documentation/articles/cloud-services/cloud-services-dotnet-continuous-delivery)) <!-- keep by customization: end -->, you can use Azure PowerShell to automate the synchronization of the latest content files to Azure blobs every time you deploy your <!-- deleted by customization web site --><!-- keep by customization: begin --> Web Site <!-- keep by customization: end -->.
 For example, you can run the script at [Upload Content Files from ASP.NET Application to Azure Blobs](http://gallery.technet.microsoft.com/scriptcenter/Upload-Content-Files-from-41c2142a) upload all the content files in an ASP.NET application.
 To use this script:

 <!-- deleted by customization 4 --><!-- keep by customization: begin --> 1 <!-- keep by customization: end -->.
 From the **Start** menu, run **Windows Azure PowerShell**.
 <!-- deleted by customization 5 --><!-- keep by customization: begin --> 2 <!-- keep by customization: end -->.
 In the Azure PowerShell window, run `Get-AzurePublishSettingsFile` to download a publish settings file for your Azure account.